catrone3/shadowrunNotes/Corps (Local)/FRFZ/The Gap/MCT Zero Zone.md

 #Denver
 Very little is known about this location.
-The only thing known for sure is that this is one of the infamous MCT Zero Zones.
+The only thing known for sure is that this is one of the infamous [[../../../AAA Corps/MCT|MCT]] Zero Zones.
 The building itself is described as short, which implies that anything valuable is stored underground.
-But good luck getting in there to find out what MCT is storing.
+But good luck getting in there to find out what [[../../../AAA Corps/MCT|MCT]] is storing.

 District: [[../../../Locations/FRFZ/The Gap|The Gap]]